 Another key assumption that informs Russian River supply availability is minimum instream flow requirements.
-Since December 27, 2023, Sonoma Water has been operating under a temporary urgency change order issued by the SWRCB, which approved using storage thresholds at Lake Mendocino to determine the water supply condition classification.
-Based on those storage thresholds, the water supply condition has been Normal since January 1, 2024, and will remain Normal for the remainder of the calendar year.
-As required by the 2008 Russian River Biological Opinion, Sonoma Water filed TUCPs with the SWRCB in April 2024 to request that the minimum instream flow requirements be reduced to 125 cubic feet per second (cfs) on the Upper Russian River and 70 cfs on the Lower Russian River from May 1 through October 15.
-Starting October 16 through December 31, the minimum instream flow requirements will revert back to the terms and conditions in Sonoma Water's water rights permits, which will increase the minimum instream flow to 150 cfs on the Upper Russian River and 125 cfs on the Lower Russian River.
-Beginning in January 2025, the minimum instream flow requirements were assumed to be based on Lake Mendocino storage levels as defined in the June 2024 Temporary Urgent Change Order, since Sonoma Water has previously been required to file a TUCP under similar dry conditions as assumed for this analysis.
+From November 1, 2024 through April 29, 2025, Sonoma Water was operating under a temporary urgency change order issued by the SWRCB, which approved using storage thresholds at Lake Mendocino to determine the water supply condition classification.
+Based on those storage thresholds, the water supply condition remained Normal throughout the period of the order.
+The water supply condition has continued after the order to be designated as Normal.
+This has resulted in the minimum instream flow for the Lower Russian River being 125 cfs for the entire period.

+In accordance with the 2008 Russian River Biological Opinion, Sonoma Water filed TUCPs with the SWRCB on April 10, 2025 to request that the minimum instream flow requirements be reduced to 125 cubic feet per second (cfs) on the Upper Russian River and 70 cfs on the Lower Russian River from May 1 through October 15 if the water supply conditions are designated Normal.
+Additionally, the April 2025 TUCP requested that the Lake Mendocino storage thresholds that were used in the October 2024 order be continued.
+Starting October 27 (when the requested changes would expire) through December 31, the minimum instream flow requirements will revert back to the terms and conditions in Sonoma Water's water rights permits, which will increase the minimum instream flow to 150 cfs on the Upper Russian River and 125 cfs on the Lower Russian River.
+Beginning this fall, Sonoma Water intends to file TUCPs to continue the use of the Lake Mendocino storage thresholds as the hydrologic index for determining the minimum instream flow requirements.
+This was the assumption for determining minimum instream flows through the winter and spring used for this analysis.

-Sonoma Water generally does not use groundwater as a normal year source of supply and will be resting its groundwater sources due to ample surface water supplies.
+Sonoma Water generally does not use groundwater as a normal source of water supply.
+Due to ample surface water supplies, Sonoma Water will not be operating its groundwater wells for production and allowing maximum replenishment of the groundwater supplies.

-The results of the water supply modeling show that there is sufficient water supply to meet the projected unconstrained demand through June 2025, assuming dry conditions; therefore, the projected supply quantities shown in Table 2-3 sum to the total demand.
+The results of the water supply modeling show that there is sufficient water supply to meet the projected unconstrained demand through June 2026, assuming dry conditions; therefore, the projected supply quantities shown in Table 2-3 sum to the total demand.